paypal-examples/ideal/README.md

 # Paying with iDEAL and PayPal

-**Please note this is a developer preview and is only available currently on sandbox**
+**Please note this is in development and is currently only available  on sandbox**

 This integration uses the JavaScript SDK to accept iDEAL payments